Our three congregations…

 Can I bring my children?

 Yes!
-Children are very welcome – at any age, bring them along with you.
+Children are very welcome – at any age, bring them along with you to either Mornington or Lenah Valley campuses.

 What if my child makes a noise?

 Your child probably will make a noise, and that is fine – we would rather have the noise and your lovely child and you.
-We are happy for you to get up and move around if it helps you to comfort your child – there is a cry room at the back, and some books and toys, if it helps.
+We are happy for you to get up and move around if it helps you to comfort your child – there is a cry room at the back of both Lenah Valley and Mornington, and some books and toys, if it helps.

 When do the children go to the Sunday School?

-We often have kids activities toward the back of the auditorium, and if there is a separate kid’s church operating, the service leader will announce when it is time for the children to go out.
+As mentioned above, we have a structured children’s program at Mornington and the service leader will announce when it is time for the children to go out.
 Your children can either go on their own with all the others, or you are welcome to take them out, and stay while they settle in.
 You collect your children when the service ends.

 How do I know when to stand or sit?